viktorostlund/ts-be-boilerplate-2021/README.md

 1. Run project: `npm run start:dev` or `npm start` (to compile TS first)

 ## Main tools and technologies
+- NodeJS
-- Node
+- ExpressJS
 - GraphQL
-- Postgres
+- PostgreSQL
-- Express
+- KNEX

 ## Future improvements
+1. Insert rows in migrations
+1. Use data loader to load relation data more efficient
 1. Add more endpoints such as delete and update
-1. Refactor queries
+1. Refactor queries with KNEX
 1. Make logger log to file as well as console
 1. Add code gen
-1. Add data loader
+1. Send database to Apollo server through context